 Pakistan is a spectacular country.
-Even if at the start you might find it overwhelming because of that attention, because of lack of communication possibilities, because of the crazy traffic, you will soon understand you have entered country that has so much to offer!
-If you`re nature-lover you will be stunned by Pakistan`s mountain scenery.
-If you`re history-freak you will enjoy getting lost in the ancient ruins of the most ancient civilizations.
-If you`re foodie your tongue will be so thankful for all those spice varieties!
+Even if at the start you might find it overwhelming because of that attention, because of lack of communication possibilities, because of the crazy traffic, you will soon understand you have entered a country that has so much to offer!
+If you`re a nature-lover you will be stunned by Pakistan`s mountain scenery.
+If you`re a history-freak you will enjoy getting lost in the ancient ruins of the most ancient civilizations.
+If you`re a foodie your tongue will be so thankful for all those spice varieties!
 If you`re looking for new interesting meetings, you`ll soon discover that Pakistanis are amazing people and conversations might continue endlessly.
 Pakistan is a real gem.
 And just recently it has started to open for the world.
 Be the one who gets that authentic experience before it gets too crowded!

 If you wish to extend your visa, use the regular e-visa portal, as long as you are already in Pakistan and already with an e-visa.
 If you traveled to Pakistan with a regular visa, you can only extend it at the passport office of any major city.